 As seen in this episode of "I Love the Lowcountry" (WCIV-TV 4 Lowcountry Live), Charlestonians like to share the many stories about Charleston's "firsts."
 One does need to add a caveat, however: It's important to read all the qualifiers to a claim before doing too much bragging.
-Outlined below is some of the best information I could find on some of Charleston's historic "firsts."
+Outlined below are a few of Charleston's historic purported "firsts."

 Opera: America's first documented performance of an opera, Flora, or hob in the Well, was performed in the Long Room of Shepheard's Tavern in 1735.
 There does not seem to be any documentation that would contradict this claim so we're going to give this one a thumbs up.